200Tigersbloxed/FitbitHRtoWS/README.md

 + While you should be able to open the port to the world for everyone to see, it is not recommended (at least without wss/https).
 You should only open the port locally.
 + HTTPS/WSS support is untested and may or may not work.
 You should only use HTTPS and WSS if opening the port globally.
 + Do not ask for support in the issues thread.
 Report bugs or code not working on an SDK (for example).
-+ Device and Phone must be connected to cli at all times to keep connection to WebSocket.
++ ~~Device and Phone must be connected to cli at all times to keep connection to WebSocket.~~ Once the app is sideloaded to the fitbit watch, only the phone app has to be open.
 + Don't forget to change your buildTargets in your `package.json` file. https://dev.fitbit.com/build/guides/multiple-devices/
 + Default ports are `8000` for the web server and `8080` for the websocket.